 Upon Employment After Training

 Gun Belt Capstun & Holster

 Holster Applicable Baton & Holder

-Three (3) Ammunition Magazines
+Three (3) Ammunition Magazines Taser

-Jacket
+Jacket Patrol Rifle

 Two (2) Complete Sets of Uniforms - Winter

 and Summer

 Two (2) Pairs of Boots

 Two (2) Cuff Cases

-Shirt and Coat Badges
+Shirt and Coat Badges and wallet badge

 Magazine Pouch (Double)

 Two Handcuffs

 Service Weapon

-One (1) Jump Suit - The suite shall not be
+One (1) Jump Suit

-provided until after the Officer has completed

-the probation period.

 One (1) Protective Ballistic Vest Threat Level

-II per JIJ Standards (Soft Body Armor)
+II per NIJ Standards (Soft Body Armor)

+ID Card

 - 20.3 All service equipment including department insignias issued to Officers, is and shall remain the sole property of the McCleary Police Department.
-All issued service equipment shall be promptly returned in good condition upon separation of employment. - 20.4 Officers shall continue the current practice of driving issued vehicles to and from their residences, if said residence is within ten (10) miles of the McCleary City limits. - 20.5 All commissioned Officers shall be required to wear the department issued protective vest while on duty.
+All issued service equipment shall be promptly returned in good condition upon separation of employment. - 20.4 Officers shall continue the current practice of driving issued vehicles to and from their residences, if said residence is within fifty (50) miles of the McCleary City limits.
+If the officer lives farther than the fifty (50) miles, they must find a suitable/approved location to park the car and use their personal vehicle for the remainder of miles to their residence.
+Officers will be considered on duty fifteen (15) minutes from the city and be allowed to leave up to 15 minutes prior to shift end for commute, depending on length of commute. - 20.5 All commissioned Officers shall be required to wear the department issued protective vest while on duty.
 The protective vest shall meet or exceed the minimum requirements set forth in the National Institute of Justice standards in effect on the date of ratification of this Agreement.
 Protective vests shall be replaced based upon the manufacturer's recommendations but no later than five (5) years.